Breastfeeding and Breast Pumps

 - Explain our breast pump product selection and which accessories are available at an additional charge

-- Advise which breast pump your insurance plan will pay for and answer questions about your coverage
+- Advise on your insurance plan breast pump coverage and answer questions regarding coverage

 - Arrange delivery of the pump to you with free standard shipping**